Alex Winter: Acting & directing

-In response to the political activities of Elon Musk and the Department of Government Efficiency, in February 2025, Winter helped amplify national Tesla Takedown protests outside of Tesla showrooms.
-He has stated that the intention was to be anti-Elon Musk and not Tesla.
-Winter, an avid electric vehicle owner, called Musk a “toxic figurehead” for the company and had a goal for Tesla to part ways with Musk.
+Winter produced, directed and co-starred in the feature film Adulthood, starring Josh Gad, Kaya Scodelario, Billie Lourd and Anthony Carrigan.
+The film opened in theaters and digitally, in the fall of 2025, to positive reviews, following a world premiere at the Toronto International Film Festival, and garnering a nomination for Best Independent Film at the 2026 Saturn Awards.

+Winter recently returned to Broadway, co-starring with Keanu Reeves in the hit revival of Waiting For Godot, directed by Jamie Lloyd.
+In 2026, Winter appeared in the movie, Primetime, from A24, by Lance Oppenheim and starring Robert Pattinson.
+Winter played Assistant District Attorney, Bill Conradt.
+In 2027, Winter is set to co-star and co-produce an Off-Broadway revival of Arthur Miller's play, Incident At Vichy.

 Personal life

 Winter was married to Sonya Dawson, with whom he had a son, born in 1998.
 The couple later divorced.
 In 2010, he married Ramsey Ann Naito.
 They have two children.

 Winter maintains dual British and American citizenship.

-In 2018, Winter revealed that he suffered "intense and prolonged" child sexual abuse at the hands of an older man while acting on Broadway.
-Winter refused to name his abuser, stating he is deceased.
-He has said that he experienced PTSD due to the abuse, saying, "I had extreme PTSD for many, many years, and that will wreak havoc on you."
+In 2018, Winter revealed that he suffered "intense and prolonged" child sexual abuse at the hands of an older man while acting on Broadway as a child.
+Winter has said that he experienced PTSD due to the abuse, saying, "I had extreme PTSD for many, many years."